OpenSlides/openslides-backend/docs/actions/user.create.md

 Group I:

-CML `can_manage` for the new `home_committee_id`.
-If there is none, no permission is required.
+CML `can_manage` for the `home_committee_id`.
+If there is none in the payload, no permission is required.

 Group J:

-Group I permissions and if there is no home committee (old or new) Group A Permissions
+Group I permissions and if there is no home committee Group A Permissions